The Woman in Black: Angel of Death: Critical response

-On Rotten Tomatoes, the film holds a rating of 25%, based on 77 reviews, with an average rating of 4.5/10.
+On Rotten Tomatoes, the film holds a rating of 24%, based on 78 reviews, with an average rating of 4.5/10.
 The consensus reads, "The Woman in Black 2: Angel of Death is atmospheric and visually sharp, but it's short on tension and scares."
 Metacritic, which uses a weighted average, assigned a score of 42 out of 100, based on 23 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a grade of "C" on an A+ to F scale.

-Olly Richards of Empire (film magazine) gave it 3 out of 5 and called it "A much bolder, braver horror sequel than most.
+Olly Richards of Empire gave it 3 out of 5 and called it "A much bolder, braver horror sequel than most.
 Except for a wispy ending, it’s a match for the first."